neo-project/neo-devpack-dotnet/docs/csharp/introduction.md

 Neo C# is designed to provide developers with a familiar and powerful language for creating smart contracts, while ensuring compatibility with the NEO blockchain's execution environment.
 As such, it includes several important differences from standard C#:

-- NEO C# does not support floating-point types, to ensure deterministic execution across all nodes in the blockchain network.
+- Neo C# does not support floating-point types, to ensure deterministic execution across all nodes in the blockchain network.
 - File operations are not supported, as smart contracts operate in a sandboxed environment without direct access to the file system.
 - Threading is not available, as smart contracts are designed to execute as single-threaded, atomic operations.
 - Unsafe code and pointer operations are not supported, to maintain security and prevent direct memory manipulation.
 - The `dynamic` keyword is not supported, all types must be clearly defined with a type known at compile time, to ensure security and predictability in smart contract execution.
+- Reflection is not supported in neo C#, as it could introduce unpredictability and security risks in the smart contract environment.
 - Certain other features of standard C# may be limited or unavailable to maintain security and predictability in the blockchain context.

 The goals of neo C# include: